Get more from your Personal Home Manager . . .

 A Better Sealing Clothes Dryer VentHave you ever noticed your clothes dryer feeling cold in the winter and warm in the summer?
 If so, you are wasting energy, and here is a solution. more ▶

 55 Great Washing Machine TipsYour washing machine is one of the hardest working appliances in your home.
-This article and video gives you 55 tips for your washing machine, that can help you to: reduce energy; improve performance; extend service life; and improve safety. more ▶
+This article and video gives you 55 tips that can help you to: reduce energy; improve performance; extend its life; and improve safety. more ▶